tsedio/tsed/packages/platform/common/readme.md

 - Define class as Controller,
 - Define class as Service (IoC),
 - Define class as Middleware and MiddlewareError,
-- Define class as Converter (POJ to Model and Model to POJ),
+- Define class as Json Mapper (POJ to Model and Model to POJ),
 - Define root path for an entire controller and versioning your Rest API,
 - Define as sub-route path for a method,
 - Define routes on GET, POST, PUT, DELETE and HEAD verbs,